Kansas experiment: Background

 As a conservative Republican Senator from Kansas, Brownback had been reelected by large margins in 1998 and 2004, and had also run briefly for president in 2008, withdrawing before the primaries began.
 In 2010 he ran for governor, defeating his Democratic opponent Tom Holland 63.3% to 32.2%.
 Also winning a sweeping victory in 2010 in Kansas was the Tea Party movement of the Republican party, whose members largely shared Brownback's views and who made up most of the Republican majority in the 2010 Kansas House of Representatives—the largest majority in half a century.

 When Brownback took office in January 2011, the US was still recovering from the Great Recession.
 In addition, there was a feeling in the state that economic growth in Kansas had been lagging behind other states in the region "for years," according to Kenneth Kriz, professor of public finance at Wichita State University.
 Conservatives believed a large tax cut would "boost investment, raise employment, and jump-start the economy", a theory sometimes described as supply-side economics or trickle-down economics.

-Reducing taxes was one of Brownback's two major stated goals as governor (the other being to increase spending on education).
+Reducing taxes was one of Brownback's two major stated goals as governor (the other being to increase education spending).
 Some Kansans interviewed by a journalist and Burdett Loomis, a political scientist at the University of Kansas, speculated that Brownback hoped that, after his failed first attempt in 2008, the success of the tax cuts would help launch another campaign for the presidency.